MattRCole/env-verify/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/pluralsight/env-verifier/tags).
+For the versions available, see the [tags on this repository](https://github.com/mattrcole/enverify/tags).

-## Authors

-- **Snugbear** - *Initial work*

-See also the list of [contributors](https://github.com/pluralsight/env-verifier/contributors) who participated in this project.

 ## License